 In this step, you need to draw a dark shadow (mainly filled with a dark yellow color) on the right side of most petals.
 This effect is subtle too, but if you compare the yellow area below with the previous one, you should be able to see the difference.

 So far, petals were a little bit difficult to read properly.
 We will correct this by adding strong shadows on petals that are located on the far side of the illustration.

 On the center of the lily, you can draw two different circles filled with a black color.
 Of course, these shapes are partially transparent to create another simple effect.
 These new additions are required to make the center of the flower easier to read.

 Below you can see the final result once all digital effects are added.
 This delicate flower is a little bit tricky to illustrate.
 It's important to be precise, subtle and gentle.

-If you want to see all steps at once, then you can take a look at the illustration located below.
+If you want to see all steps at once, then you can take a look at the illustration located above.
 I hope you had fun learning how to draw a lily and don't hesitate to try your own version using more complex shapes, textures and effects. :)